ionvision/ionvision.github.io.bk/notes/install-Qt-OpenCV-Ubuntu.md

 ##2.4 **Test in a new Qt project.**
 [#Reference](http://stackoverflow.com/questions/17938360/setting-up-opencv-in-qt-creator-ubuntu-12-04)

-- 1.Establish a new Qt Widget Project.
+- 1.Establish a new `Qt Widget Project`.

 - 2.Paste the following code then click `build`.
 >Note the `#include` and `using namespace` part.